Lost in translation? Alibaba's hot deals leave investors cold

 But some say Alibaba - cash-rich from years of wildfire growth - is spending big and wide in search of success beyond its central business as the threats of shrinking margins, slowing growth and dangerous rivals loom.

 "They're trying to hedge their bets in several directions," said Richard Kramer, the London-based founder of Arete Research.
-"I think they realize that there's going to be natural limits to their core business."
+"I think they realise that there's going to be natural limits to their core business."

 In February, Alibaba invested $590 million in obscure Chinese smartphone maker Meizu Technology Co to compete in a market which is already saturated and seeing margins flatten and competition intensify.